Uniform Guidance Subpart E 200.403, 200.404, 200.405 Cost Principles

-Allowable: A cost is allowable if it can be determined as necessary, reasonable, allocable,consistantly treated, and permissible.
+A cost is allowable on a sponsored grant if it can be determined as necessary, reasonable, allocable, consistently treated, and permissible.
 Uniform Guidance Subpart E, General Provision section does not indicate whether the cost should be treated as a direct cost or a F&A cost.

 A cost could be considered allowable even if Subpart E states it is unallowable.
 This makes the item an exception.
 An exceptional item thus needs to be necessary, reasonable, allocable, consistently treated and permissible.